Installing Trento Server

 Both services depend on respective configuration files.
 They must be

-placed in /etc/trento/trento-web
+placed in /etc/trento/trento-web and /etc/trento/trento-wanda

 respectively, and examples of how to modify them are available in

-/etc/trento/trento-web.example
+/etc/trento/trento-web.example and /etc/trento/trento-wanda.example.

 |

-hostname, FQDN, or an IP is required in |
+Also ensure that a valid hostname, FQDN, or IP address is configured in

 trento-web configuration